 - Your organization must use the Adobe Experience Platform Identity Service Co-op Graph or Private Graph.
 See the Home Page in the Device Co-op user guide.

 - Out of a spirit of partnership and transparency, we want our customers to be aware of our use of Microsoft Azure in association with Cross-Device Analytics.
 Adobe uses Azure to store device graph data and perform device stitching.
 As such, Adobe Analytics data is passed back-and-forth between Adobe's data processing center and Adobe's presence in Microsoft Azure.

 - Cross-Device Analytics is enabled on a per-report suite basis.
 Report suites that have been enabled for CDA require the following:

-- At this time, a report suite cannot have more than 100 million hits per day.
+- The report suite cannot have more than 100 million hits per day.
 This threshold will increase over the coming months.

-- A "cross-device" report suite, meaning all data across devices must be sent to the same report suite.
-Some organizations refer to this as a "global" report suite, although CDA does not strictly have to be global from a geographic perspective.
+- Adobe recommends a report suite contains cross-device data, meaning data from multiple device types (web, app, etc).
+Some organizations refer to this concept as a "global" report suite, although CDA does not strictly have to be global from a geographic perspective.
 Cross-Device Analytics does not work across report suites, nor does it combine data from multiple report suites.

 - Your implementation must meet the following requirements: